 - Go traditional with a whiteboard!
 Not very accessible if you’re not in the same place or have team members with visual impairment though.

-At Turf we all work part time, so different team members aren’t always in the space on the same days (and of course recently we’ve had a lot of remote working), so we use Slack which is basically instant messaging for teams.
+At Turf we all work part time, so different team members aren’t always in the space on the same days (and of course recently we’ve had a lot of remote working).

 Slack can be used in browser, on desktop, or via an app.
 It also has tons of integrations with Slack, Asana, Google Calendar & Docs, mailchimp etc.